TanzaniteBot/discord-akairo/docs/general/updates.md

    - The type is `USER`
    - Required is `false`

 You can use the `message.util` methods to reply to both regular and slash commands.
-Additionally you can use `message.util.isSlash` to know if the message is a slash command or not
+Additionally you can use `message.util.isSlash` to know if the message is a slash command or not or `message.util.isSlashMessage(message) for type guarding.

 ### Ephemeral responses